shunjieee/tp/docs/DeveloperGuide.md

    1. Prerequisites:
       * Clear all contacts using the `clear` command.
-      * Add a few contacts in according to [this section](#adding-a-person).
+      * Add a few contacts in according to [this section](#adding-a-contact).
       * Toggle the display using the `$` command, to turn it off.

    1. Test case: `- /id johndoe61`<br>
       Expected: Contact with the ID johndoe61 will be deleted.
-Details of the deleted contact shown in the status message.
+Details of the deleted contact shown in the message box.
 Display remains off.

    1. Test case: `- /id `<br>
       Expected: No person is deleted.
-Error details shown in the status message.
+Error details shown in the message box.

 ### Clearing the addressbook